 It wasn’t just a company policy—Ford set a trend that we follow to this day.

-As a business owner, your employees should be your top priorities.
+As a business owner, your employees should be your top priority.
 Not only does productivity lie in their happiness and health, but your brand reputation also does too.
 The more you tell existing and prospective consumers that you’re good to your employees, the greater your chances of having a good rap with them.

 And there are few better ways than to do it through a social media influencer who can give you that immediate boost you’re looking for.